ecopque/visualcalc_calculator/README.md

 - Handles exceptions gracefully, preventing the program from crashing.
 - Provides a simple and intuitive interface for performing calculations.

+## Main Calculator Components

+- Buttons
+Calculator buttons are created using PySide6's QPushButton class.
+Each button represents a specific number, operator, or function (such as clearing or calculating the result).
+The cls_button custom class is an extension to QPushButton that allows you to further configure the style and behavior of buttons.
+Below is an example of how we configure a button.

 ## Images of the calculator under construction

 ![2024-05-06](https://github.com/ecopque/basic_calculator/blob/main/files/final001.png)